Xorekteer/n-body-plot-2d/README.md

 The new version:
  - relies on python-matplotlib for plotting
- - implements complete dynamics (no constrained movement, no static bodies)
+ - implements free dynamics (no constrained movement, no static bodies)
  - completely general (may define a large number of bodies)
  - automates the plotting process